 The key aspect of each logistics solution created for the production environment is the modular, scalable system design combined with the strategic management software that provides real time control, visibility and operational insight.

 Dematic provides production logistics solutions for durable goods manufacturing and warehousing applications, ranging from small specialty product manufacturing companies to large global corporations, where low, medium, and high volume production rates are supported.
-These solutions are engineered to accommodate the specific needs of the production environment such as, effective use of floor space, just-in-time delivery, balancing/sequencing of material flow, lean, scalability, quality, labor ergonomics and uptime/availability.
-Typical solutions are designed to optimize the processes involved with: inbound receiving, materials storage, work-in-process staging, kitting, finished inventory storage, outbound, along with the ability to handle a variety of load types such as cartons, totes, bins, tubs, pallets.
+These solutions are engineered to accommodate the specific needs of the production environment such as, effective use of floor space, just-in-time delivery, balancing/sequencing of material flow, lean, scalability, quality, labour ergonomics and uptime/availability.
+Typical solutions are designed to optimise the processes involved with: inbound receiving, materials storage, work-in-process staging, kitting, finished inventory storage, outbound, along with the ability to handle a variety of load types such as cartons, totes, bins, tubs, pallets.

 Dematic brings a non-biased, data driven, industrial engineering approach to the development of each system solution.
 Dematic has the process improvement engineering experience and expertise to design high performance solutions for manufacturing operations, with hundreds of successful reference projects operating worldwide.
-The centerpiece/core of each Dematic solution is the modular system design and the strategic management software that provides real time control, visibility and operational insight.
+The centrepiece/core of each Dematic solution is the modular system design and the strategic management software that provides real time control, visibility and operational insight.

 Systems may be comprised of a single solution such as kitting or they may include all the production logistics functions from inbound receiving to outbound staging.
 Dematic engineers each system as a modular, flexible, scalable solution to accommodate changes relative to delivery schedules, production capacity, costs, and quality requirements.
 Dematic guarantees successful system performance while creating a strong ROI:

-Optimize material and information flow, processes, plant activities
+Optimise material and information flow, processes, plant activities

-Increase capacity, quality, accuracy and labor ergonomics
+Increase capacity, quality, accuracy and labour ergonomics

 Durable Manufacturing Supply Chain Trends